Harishspice/AI-Chatbot/README.md

 ![image](https://github.com/Harishspice/AI-Chatbot-/assets/117935868/ca2e4d26-bb69-43a5-ba24-58eb4be83dc9)

 ### To Have In Mind
-- The dataset provided is very small so the model is at it's very basic stage
+- The dataset provided is very small so the model is at it's very basic stage.
-- If large datatsets are added, the model would perform at it's best
+- If large datatsets are added, the model would perform at it's best.
--

 ## Installation

 To set up the AI Chatbot locally, follow these steps: